Introduction to Statistical Analysis with R

 - R comes with very good data visualization features supporting potting and graphs using graphical packages like ggplot2.

-- It is a scripting language, which helps statisticians and data scientists to develop code and test individual statistical models for efficient data analysis.
+- It is a scripting language that helps statisticians and data scientists to develop code and test individual statistical models for efficient data analysis.

-- The code written in R for statistical analysis is easy for interpretation and sharable to other stack holders of the organization and coworkers.
+- The code written in R for statistical analysis is easy to interpret and sharable to other stack holders of the organization and coworkers.

-- R language includes various build-in datasets for learning and creating a proof of concept before using actual business data for statistical analysis.
+- R language includes various built-in datasets for learning and creating a proof of concept before using actual business data for statistical analysis.

 Conclusion

 It is an integrated phase of data science projects.
-Due to its native support of statistical computation, wide community support, it makes it unique from its competitors like python language, SAS, IBM SPSS Statistics, MATLAB, Minitab, and Microsoft Excel.
+Due to its native support of statistical computation, and wide community support, it makes it unique from its competitors like Python language, SAS, IBM SPSS Statistics, MATLAB, Minitab, and Microsoft Excel.
 Statistical analysis using R is evolving with version upgrades.

 Recommended Articles